Best Horizontal Carry Knives – Continuous Update

 Esee 4 with MOLLE add-on

 This is an absolute beast of a blade.
-You could roll a tank over it and still use it to chop through a branch (probably; I haven’t had a chance to try that particular test).
+You could roll a tank over it and still use it to chop through a branch (probably; we haven’t had a chance to try that particular test).

 The 1095 steel on this (and all ESEE knives) is a rugged, do-your-own-edge kind of a situation.
 It didn’t come especially sharp for us out of the box, but the blade is easy to work with, both in the field and on the sharpening stone.